Overall At-Risk Score: 50

 The entire plant is often used for culinary purposes, although most people concerned with preserving populations will only harvest the leaf, leaving the bulb to reproduce.

 Medicinally, ramps play an important part of a healthy diet for many in the Appalachian region.
 This plant has been shown to culture a healthy digestive tract, as well as reduce cholesterol and lipids within the circulatory system.
-Native Americans used the leaves to treat colds and only used the bulbs as a purge, and a tonic was used to treat intestinal worms.
+Native Americans used the leaves to treat colds and only used the bulbs as a purge, while a tonic was used to treat intestinal worms.

 Vulnerability of Habitat/Changes of Habitat Quality and Availability: